karthikeyan0312/German-Traffic-Sign-Recognition/README.md

 # German-Traffic-Sign-Recognition

 Recognize Traffic signs using ML.
+Created using streamlit & Docker.
-Created using streamlit,Docker and Deployed with AWS Elastic Beanstalk
+Deployed with AWS Elastic Beanstalk

 Link to access my app